-Although those fake and mis-associated quotes may also be uplifting, nevertheless it violates and corrupts the vision of Buddha for his followers – which is enlightenment.
-Below are Real Buddha Quotes taken from the Buddhist scriptures?
+Although those fake and miss-associated quotes may also be uplifting, nevertheless it violates and corrupt the vision of Buddha for his followers – which is enlightenment.
+Below are Real Buddha Quotes taken from the Buddhist scriptures.

 Recommended: Short Best Friends Forever Status.

 1. “Radiate boundless love towards the entire world.” – Buddha

 This is one of Buddha’s teachings on expressing love towards all creation.
 This is a real Buddha quote and it was gotten from the Karaniya Metta Sutta.

 2. “As a water bead on a lotus leaf, as water on a red lily, does not adhere, so the sage does not adhere to the seen, the heard, or the sensed.” – The Buddha

 This is another real Buddha quote and it happens to be one of the Jara’s old age.
 It was actually taken from the Sutta of the Sutta Nipata.